Skip to Main Content

 Admissions Policy, Application Requirements and Procedures

-All applicants who are not admitted are considered for the Trial Admissions Program (TAP), which recognizes potential for law school despite lower UGPA or standardized test score.
+All applicants who are not admitted are considered for the Trial Admissions Program (TAP), which recognizes potential for law school despite lower UGPA and/or LSAT score.
 Only candidates that take the LSAT will be considered for TAP.
 With the exception of transfer students from ABA approved law schools, Delaware Law does not grant JD credit for course work taken prior to matriculation at the Law School.

 We are happy to help you through the application process.
 Please review the application requirements and procedures below and contact the Admissions Office if you need assistance.